 According to leading pediatrician Deena Blanchard, there are ways to determine your child's hand preference.
 Learn how here!

-Parents are absolutely enamored with each developmental milestone of their children.
+Parents are absolutely enamoured with each developmental milestone of their children.
 Whether it’s a child learning to walk, learning to talk, or everything in between, parents can’t help but be fascinated with watching their children grow and develop.
 One of the many things parents are able to track as their children grow is a child’s handedness or hand dominance.

-More often than not, a child will grow up to be right handed; approximately 90 percent of the population is right handed.
-This means that only a small percent of the population is left handed and an even smaller percentage can use both hands (ambidextrous) so it’s typically a safe bet to assume your child will prefer using their right hand as opposed to their left.
+More often than not, a child will grow up to be right-handed; approximately 90 percent of the population is right-handed.
+This means that only a small percent of the population is left-handed and an even smaller percentage can use both hands (ambidextrous) so it’s typically a safe bet to assume your child will prefer using their right hand as opposed to their left.

-Sure, it’s safe to assume that they’ll be right handed, but what if there were a more definitive way for a parent to determine which hand will be their child’s dominant hand?
+Sure, it’s safe to assume that they’ll be right-handed, but what if there were a more definitive way for a parent to determine which hand will be their child’s dominant hand?
 According to Deena Blanchard, MD, there is.

 Before we dive into the ways in which a parent can determine a kid’s handedness, it’s important to note that early on in a child’s development, they’ll be actively using both hands.
 It’s partly how they develop their motor skills and it’s often too early to tell your child’s hand dominance before the age of one.
-In fact, Blanchard suggests that if your child displays significant hand preference before their first birth day you should contact a paediatrician immediately.
+In fact, Blanchard suggests that if your child displays significant hand preference before their first birthday you should contact a paediatrician immediately.
 If this is the case, your child may have problems developing their motor skills.

-Hand dominance is typically determined around the two to three year mark.
+Hand dominance is typically determined around the two to three-year mark.
 However, Blanchard asserts that “[s]ome children will show a hand preference as early as 15- to 18-months-old and some will not choose a dominant hand until age 5 or 6.”

 Genetics is one of the biggest components of determining your kid’s handedness, though experts still aren’t entirely sure why.
-As a small example of the impact of genetics on hand preference, it’s been proven that boys are twice as likely to be left handed than girls.
+As a small example of the impact of genetics on hand preference, it’s been proven that boys are twice as likely to be left-handed than girls.